 Aren’t you always guilty from the moment you run off?Sofi Oksanen: Purge, 2008

 It is a typical wedding for a cosmopolitan city, in present-day Finland.
 The fiancé is Finnish, the bride Romanian, and the mother-in-law French.
-But suddenly, during the wedding banquet, the Czech waitress feels ill….
-Ten years earlier, these characters were struck by a tragic event.
+But suddenly, during the wedding banquet, the Czech waitress feels ill… Ten years earlier, these characters were struck by a tragic event.
 Ghosts revive their memories of the trauma, which occurred in a school; there is a guilty haze, a lost innocence.
-Kaija Saariaho’s new opera is the result of a meeting between this great composer and another Finish artist, the novelist Sofi Oksanen, who is unrivalled in her ability to force today’s reality to confront the past.
-Innocence—their vast choral drama for soloists, choir and orchestra— is a contemporary tragedy made radiant through its powerful music and the intermingling of words from different languages.
-With this world premiere, conducted by musical director Susanna Mälkki and staged by the Australian theatre director Simon Stone, the Festival d’Aix writes a new page in the history of opera and gives life to a work that will also be performed in Amsterdam, Helsinki, London and San Francisco.
+Kaija Saariaho’s new opera is the result of a meeting between this great composer and another Finnish artist, the novelist Sofi Oksanen, who is unrivalled in her ability to force today’s reality to confront the past.
+Innocence—multiplot opera for soloists, chorus and orchestra— is a contemporary tragedy made radiant through its powerful music and the intermingling of words from different languages.
+With this world premiere, conducted by musical director Susanna Mälkki and staged by the Australian theatre director Simon Stone, the Festival d’Aix writes a new page in the history of opera.